-Nick Fiorentino enters his third season as head coach for the Knights’ men’s lacrosse team in 2018-19.
+Nick Fiorentino enters his fourth season as head coach for the Knights’ men’s lacrosse team in 2019-20.

 Fiorentino came to Geneseo after serving as an assistant coach at Rochester Institute of Technology where he was the recruiting coordinator and defensive assistant for the Tigers.
 He also was the Chief Operating Officer for the Major League Lacrosse (MLL) Rochester Rattlers, with responsibilities that included working with sponsorship sales, public relations, marketing, game day operations and ticket sales during the 2016 season.

-Prior to his time in Rochester, Fiorentino served as the head assistant coach at Cortland, helping lead the Red Dragons to a pair of State University of New York Athletic Conference (SUNYAC) Championships as well as two NCAA Division III Tournament Quarterfinal appearances.
+Prior to his time in Rochester, Fiorentino served as the head assistant coach at Cortland, helping lead the Red Dragons to a pair of conference championships as well as two NCAA Division III Tournament Quarterfinal appearances.
 Serving as the team’s defensive coordinator, he oversaw a unit in 2014 that led the SUNYAC in scoring defense and finished among the national leaders in several other categories en route to a 17-4 record.
 Shifting over to offensive coordinator a season later, he was part of a 16-5 campaign as eight players brought home a total of 12 All-America certificates during his time in Cortland.

 Fiorentino spent three seasons as associate head coach at Ohio Wesleyan from 2010-13.
 Overseeing recruiting and academic advising efforts for the program, he also guided the Battling Bishops’ offensive efforts during a run of three-consecutive NCAA Division III Tournament appearances as well as the inaugural North Coast Athletic Conference (NCAC) Championship in 2013.